darkest-opson/ABCP_finder/README.md

-# 🧬 ABCP-Finder
+# 🧬 ABCP_finder

 **A Command-Line Tool for Predicting Anti-Breast Cancer Peptides (ABCPs)**

-ABCP-Finder is a command-line utility that allows users to predict whether a given peptide sequence is anti-cancer using either **ESM-2** or **ProtBERT** embeddings and corresponding trained models.
+ABCP_finder is a command-line utility that allows users to predict whether a given peptide sequence is anti-cancer using either **ESM-2** or **ProtBERT** embeddings and corresponding trained models.
 It supports both **single-sequence** and **batch predictions** using one or multiple trained `.pkl` models.

 ---